Protect your iPhone from threats

 Before you get started, it’s wise to create a system recovery point.
 This backs up all your current drivers, allowing you to return to the previous state in case anything goes wrong.

-Now that you’ve created a backup, follow the steps below to update your drivers.
+Now that you’ve created a backup, follow the steps below to update your drivers on Windows.

 Right-click on the Computer icon on your desktop, and choose Properties.
 Then, open Device Manager.